Desarrollo-CeSPI/mo_server_base/README.md

 ## Usage

-This cookbook can be called using individual recipes or using the default one and telling the cookbook which recipes to run by setting true in the appropiate enabled attributes.
+This cookbook can be called using individual recipes or using the default one and telling the cookbook which recipes to run by setting true the appropiate enabled attributes.

 ## ToDo

 Planned but still not implemented.

+* Get SSH keys from a databag.
 * Backup client.
 * Log client.
 * Monitoring client.

-## Contributing

-1. Fork the repository.
-2. Create a named feature branch (i.e. `add-new-recipe`).
-3. Write your change.
-4. Write tests for your change (if applicable).
-5. Run the tests, ensuring they all pass.
-6. Submit a Pull Request.

 ## License and Authors